danieljperry/LeaveALegacy/README.md

 	The result using the ‘hello’ hash is 0933224426cc47801ecfc4d1914c22ea5116c38eefef9989396e85af75b1259f

 	Save this hash as it will be needed in the next puzzle.

+		* Caution: Passwords aren't particularily secure on public blockchains, so don't try this for real unless you know what you are doing.
+For more info, see https://chialisp.com/docs/security/#password-locked-coin-security

 3. Now build the inner legacy puzzle, which I’ll call [BobPuzzle].
 This puzzle uses [PasswordPuzzle] as its inner puzzle.
 Curry in 3 values: